-Flytipping (also known as Illegal Dumping) is the illegal deposit of any waste on land that has no licence to accept it.
-This land can include parks, streets, roads, laybys, verges, wooded areas and fields.
+Illegal dumping (also known as flytipping) is the illegal deposit of any waste on land that has no licence to accept it.
+This includes anything from one black bag on the side of the road to ten tonnes of rubble dumped down a quiet lane.
+Land where illegal dumping takes place can include parks, streets, roads, laybys, verges, beaches, wooded areas, and fields.

 - bags of household waste

 - It attracts vermin

 - It undermines legitimate businesses

 - It costs Fife Council Tax payers considerable sums to clean up.

 Who deals with it?

 - Public Land – Fife Council is responsible for clearing and investigating illegal dumping on public land such as roads and park.
 They will use any available evidence to find and prosecute those responsible.